LeonieBorne/plstuto/CONTRIBUTING.md

     A member of the executive team will review your changes, have a bit of discussion and hopefully merge them in!

 **Success!!** :balloon::balloon::balloon: Well done!
 And thank you :smiley::tada::sparkles:

+## Add yourself as a contributor

+Please feel free to add yourself as a contributor in the README of this project, even if your participation doesn't involve coding!
+Follow the hints [here](https://allcontributors.org/docs/en/bot/usage) to do so.

 ## How to get in touch